 A single task and a handler

-Consider the following playbook that installs and starts Apache on a target system.
+Consider the following playbook that installs Apache and starts it on a target system.

 --- - name: Install Apache on RHEL server hosts: webserver tasks: - name: Install the latest version of Apache dnf: name: httpd state: latest notify: - Start Apache handlers: - name: Start Apache service: name: httpd state: started